SouvikAnalysis/Kharcha/product-bible/09_KHARCHA_DESIGN_SYSTEM.md

 ---

-# Shadows
+# Elevation

-Minimal.
+Soft shadows only.

-Cards should appear elevated but not floating.
+Cards should feel layered, not floating.

 ---